-For each ice core used, deposited SO4 mass (or "flux", in units kg km-2) was previously estimated for all volcanic events exceeding a predefined detection threshold by integrating the sulfate flux exceeding the natural background over the time span of its deposition (Plummer et al., 2012; Sigl et al., 2013, 2014, 2015; Zielinski, 1995, 1996).
-While major volcanic signals related to eruptions such as Samalas (1257), Tambora (1815), Huyanaputina (1600), or Krakatau (1883) are clearly identified in all ice cores taken from a larger network, the smaller volcanic events may in some cases not be picked up by all ice cores equally.
-For example, analysis of the GISP2 ice core, which was measured at biannual resolution (Zielinski, 1995), detected fewer volcanic events than in comparably long but higher-resolved ice cores from NEEM and NGRIP.
-Low annual snowfall rates present in some areas in Antarctica can also occasionally lead to post-depositional changes in the original volcanic sulfate signature, as was shown in the example of the Tambora 1815 event using five ice cores from Dome C (Gautier et al., 2016).
-Even under such extreme climate conditions present at some areas of East Antarctica, the loss of volcanic signatures from individual ice core records by wind erosion is rather the exception than the rule given that the major volcanic signatures of even much smaller events are continuously captured in virtually all ice cores over Antarctica (Sigl et al., 2014).
-The large number of ice cores included in the AVS-2k network not only allowed for the firm detection of false positives and more precise quantification of total sulfate flux, but also for a reduction of the detection limit and the identification of additional events that would not exceed the threshold limits set for a single sulfate record.
-By using an alternative detection approach (AVS-2ks) based on extracting the event flux directly from a stacked sulfate concentration record characterised by increased signal-to-noise ratios compared to the more noisy individual ice core records, Sigl et al. (2014) extracted an additional 46 volcanic events with sulfate fluxes as low as $1-4 \text{ kg km}^{-2}$ , whereas the detection limits for the individual ice core sulfate series were close to 3-5 kg km-2.
+For each ice core used, SO_4 mass deposition (or "flux", in units kg km-2) was previously estimated for all volcanic events exceeding a predefined detection threshold by integrating the sulphate flux exceeding the natural background over the time

+- 5 span of its deposition (Plummer et al., 2012; Sigl et al., 2013; Sigl et al., 2014; Sigl et al., 2015; Zielinski, 1995; Zielinski et al., 1996).
+While major volcanic signals related to eruptions such as Samalas (1257), Tambora (1815), Huyanaputina (1600) or Krakatao (1883) are clearly identified in all ice cores taken from a larger network, the smaller volcanic events may in some cases not be picked up by all ice-cores equally.
+For example, for the GISP2 ice core which was measured at biannual-resolution, Zielinski et al., (1995) detected fewer volcanic events than in comparably long, but higher resolved ice-cores - 10 from NEEM and NGRIP.
+Low annual snowfall rates present in some areas in Antarctica can also occasionally lead to postdepositional changes of the original volcanic sulphate signature, as was shown in the example of the Tambora 1815 event using five ice cores all from Dome C (Gautier et al., 2016).
+But even under such extreme climate conditions present at some areas of East Antarctica, the loss of volcanic signatures from individual ice-core records by wind erosion is rather the exception than the rule, given that the major volcanic signatures of even much smaller events are continuously captured in - 15 virtually all ice-cores over Antarctica (Sigl et al., 2014).
+The large number of ice-cores included in the AVS-2k network not only allowed firm detection of false positives and more precise quantification of total sulphate flux, but also a reduction of the detection limit and the identification of additional events that would not exceed the threshold limits set for a single sulphate record.
+By using an alternative detection approach (AVS-2k_s) based on extracting the event flux directly from a stacked sulphate concentration record characterized by increased signal-to-noise ratios compared to the more noisy - 20 individual ice-core records, Sigl et al., (2014) extracted an additional 46 volcanic events with sulphate fluxes as low as 1-4 kg km-2, whereas the detection limit for the individual ice-core sulphate series were close to 3-5 kg km-2.
 With no comparable large network available from Greenland, the detection limit for the three Greenland ice cores in preindustrial times is typically in the range of 3-6 kg km-2.
-After approximately 1900 AD, the increased anthropogenic release of SO2 into the troposphere from industrial processes masks many of the volcanic signatures during the 20th century in Greenland (Fig. S3).
-For this reason, we have constrained the present reconstruction to the period before 1900.
-For the period thereafter, we recommend the use of estimates utilising larger networks of Greenland ice cores (Crowley and Unterman, 2013; Gao et al., 2008) or from other multiproxy reconstructions (Neely and Schmidt, 2016).
+After approximately 1900 AD, increased anthropogenic release of SO2 into the troposphere from industrial processes masks many of the volcanic signatures during the 20th century in Greenland (Fig. S3). - 25 For this reason, we have constrained the present reconstruction to the period before 1900: for the period thereafter, we recommend the use of estimates utilizing larger networks of Greenland ice cores (Crowley and Unterman, 2013; Gao et al., 2008) or from other multi-proxy reconstructions (Neely and Schmidt, 2016).